All Episodes

 Words must mean something.

-But if you read on in this story, you eventually get to paragraph thirteen from the New York Times, quote, but it remained unclear exactly what the West will be able to do by way of the talked about punishment, unquote.
+But if you read on in this story, you eventually get to paragraph 13 from the New York Times, quote, but it remained unclear exactly what the West will be able to do by way of the talked about punishment, unquote.

 President Obama is calling for economic sanctions.

-What what sanctions?
+What sanctions?

 What economy?